-- It has been verified the donation did not result from any form of coercion or manipulation and is offered in good faith; - The donation does not severely affect the living standards of the community and/or individual landholder responsible for the donation (i.e. impacts are marginal, less than 5% of the affected persons' land holdings, and will not reduce the donor's remaining land area below that required to maintain the donor's livelihood at current levels); - Alternatives and the viability of other locations or sites have been considered; - The donation does not result in the displacement of households or cause loss of income or livelihood; - The landholder/s making the donation will directly benefit from the project; - Consultation has been conducted in an open and transparent manner and to a degree that the landholder/s can make an informed choice; - The land is free from disputes regarding ownership or tenure; - Land transactions are supported through the transfer of titles; - Full and proper documentation of all consultations, meetings, grievances and actions taken to address grievances has been reviewed and made available; - Where impacts are minor and other alternative sites are not viable.
+- It has been verified the donation did not result from any form of coercion or manipulation and is offered in good faith; - The donation does not severely affect the living standards of the community and/or individual landholder responsible for the donation (i.e. impacts are marginal based on percentage of loss and minimum size of remaining assets); - Alternatives and the viability of other locations or sites have been considered; - The donation does not result in the displacement of households or cause loss of income or livelihood; - The landholder/s making the donation will directly benefit from the project; - Consultation has been conducted in an open and transparent manner and to a degree that the landholder/s can make an informed choice; - The land is free from disputes regarding ownership or tenure; - Land transactions are supported through the transfer of titles; - Full and proper documentation of all consultations, meetings, grievances and actions taken to address grievances has been reviewed and made available; - Where impacts are minor and other alternative sites are not viable.